eanplatter/react-starter/README.md

 import React, {Component} from 'react';
 import {render} from 'react-dom';
 ```
-These are `ES6` imports and destructuring.
+These are `ES6` imports and destructurings.
 Essentially we're getting React and it's Component property from `react`, and a `render` property from something called `react-dom`.

 ``` javascript
 class App extends Component {